autoSteve/acMqtt/README.md

 Using lvl= for trigger control buttons is highly recommended.
 This will attempt to publish only certain levels, greatly improving discovery performance.
 If not specified the script will publish all levels having a tag.

 Using lvl= for select is mandatory.
 This defines the selection names and their corresponding CBus level for the group.
-If it is desirable to allow CBus levels other than the select levels to be set then alter the selectExact variable in the MQTT send/receive script, otherwise it will force the level to be set to the nearest select level.
+If it is desirable to allow CBus levels other than the select levels to be set then alter the selectExact variable in the 'MQTT send receive' script, otherwise it will force the level to be set to the nearest select level.

 For trigger control buttons the preferred name is used as an optional prefix to the trigger level tag to name the button.
 Button can be used for both lighting and trigger control, with lighting group buttons not getting a prefix.
 Lighting group buttons operate by pulsing the CBus group for one second, acting as a bell press.